 Postcard has an interesting plot and characters with twists that will keep readers on their toes until the book is finished.
 Parents should know: Mild swearing.
 Adults smoking.
 Man shot at and hit in the head with dull objects and man killed in a war.
 Adults threaten minors.

-Some passages can be intense, so please pre-read these books with your own child in mind!
+These books are appropriate, but some passages can be intense.
+Please pre-read these books with your own child in mind!

 Endurance: Shackleton’s Incredible Voyage, Alfred Lansing